KL Monorail: 4-car Scomi SUTRA rolling stock

 The KL Monorail subsequently began upgrading its rolling stock to brand-new, 4-car trains.
 These were also manufactured by Scomi, this time to the company's in-house-developed SUTRA design, which was also ordered by the Mumbai Monorail line in India.
 Each of these trains can accommodate 430 passengers per trip, compared with 213 passengers for the 2-car trains.
 The new trains are equipped with four closed-circuit television cameras and space for wheelchairs and strollers.

 The first two sets of 4-car trains entered service in December 2014, with the remaining units scheduled to be arriving in stages.
 While they were initially all scheduled to be in operation by the end of 2015, only five had been delivered so far.
 They were taken out of service in May 2017 due to safety reasons.
 Three of the 4-car trains were reinstated in August 2019, with two more expected to re-enter service in November of the same year.
 In 2019, the KL Monorail service was operated using five sets of 4-car trains and four sets of 2-car trains.
-Once delivery of the remaining 7 sets of 4-car trains was completed, the original ALWEG 2-car trains were decommissioned.
+Once the delivery of the remaining 7 sets of 4-car trains were completed, the original ALWEG 2-car trains were decommissioned.

+Upcoming fleet refreshment

+In 2024, it was announced that three train sets will be added to the current fleet in line with plans to improve frequency, with reports indicating waiting times could be reduced from every seven minutes to either five or three minutes.
+The new train sets are expected to be delivered in 2026.